 - Blue Shirt – Throw on a light blue shirt with a dark blue suit and you have yourself a subtle, but brilliant level of contrast.
 A navy suit with a navy tie is something no one will argue with.

-- Black Shirt – Ideal for dinner dates and dressy (not formal) affairs, the blue suit and black shirt combination will draw all the right eyeballs.
+- Black Shirt – Ideal for dinner dates and dressy (not formal) affairs, the blue and black shirt combination will draw all the right eyeballs.

 Remember this little mantra, the darker the suit, the darker the shoes.
-Blue suits might offer you a subtle way to break from tradition, but that doesn’t mean you’re veering too far outside the box.
+But these suits might offer you a subtle way to break from tradition, but that doesn’t mean you’re veering too far outside the box.
 The blue suit and brown shoe combination is a classic, we recommend you stick to either brown or black dress shoes.

 When it comes to the specific type of shoe, your formal or semi-formal options are basically brogues, monk straps, oxfords, or loafers.
 Just make sure they’re clean and shiny and try to avoid pointy tips.